top of page

 Restored Lands is running a free seed offering through planting season.
 We will send monarch butterfly & pollinator seeds to participants and hold no liability after seeds are sent.
 This is a no strings attached offering to the public.
 2025's seeds are sourced from Everwilde Farms.

-Monarch Butterfly Habitat Sign Up Colorado only –– Registration Closed for 2025
+Monarch Butterfly Habitat Sign Up Arkansas Valley only –– Registration Now Open!

 Locals of the Arkansas Valley (Salida & BV areas), Restored Lands invites you this season, to provide space for a monarch butterfly habitat.
 We will fund the project and use volunteers to plant milkweed and native nectar plants in an agreed upon area.
 Private landowners and eligible local business owners are encouraged to take advantage of this opportunity!
 Planting begins in fall.